Virtual Care

 Immediate Care Video Visits

-Get on-demand care for non-life-threatening issues if your primary care provider’s office is closed.
+Get convenient, on-demand care for non-life-threatening issues if your primary care provider is unavailable.

 Video Visits

-Meet face-to-face with a provider using a computer, smartphone or tablet.
+Meet face-to-face with a primary or specialty care provider using a computer, smartphone or tablet.
+Video visits are ideal for follow-up appointments, medication management or nonurgent issues that don’t require an in-person exam.

 E-Visits